"There wasn't any 'Indian Problem' until the Mormons came. Then, there was a Mormon problem."

 By 1871, Congress created the Appropriations Act, which forced America's Indigenous people onto reservations when they were then made "Wards of Government," thus giving Congress more control over them and making it easier to take possession of their land.
 Example: See James Leonard Pritchett a great-grandson of Chief Tabby.

 At the Black Hawk War Veterans first reunion at the Reynolds Hall in Springville, Utah, 1894 John Lowry spoke these chilling words, "In those early days it was at times imperative that harsh measures should be used.
 We had to do these things, or be run over by them.
 It was a question of supremacy between the white man and the Indian."
-See Utah's Black Hawk War legacy

 The Mormon's Black Hawk War in Utah was a disgraceful affair.
 To this day, the Church of Jesus Christ of Latter-day Saints has never rescinded Brigham Young's "Extermination Order No. 2" on the Timpanogos since 1849.
 Their mission to 'save the heathens from hell' is a colonial lie that needs burying.
 It was a thinly veiled excuse for looting Indigenous resources and land, reducing their populations, and imprisoning them on reservations.
-It was all an elaborate coverup to get rich - "Gold, God, and Glory."
+It was all an elaborate cover-up to get rich - "Gold, God, and Glory."
 The apparent hypocrisy, such as Mormons giving Indigenous people a book that says, 'Thou shalt not steal," serve to remind us of the shrewd manipulation, dehumanization, and subjugation of the Indigenous Tribes of Utah while appearing to serve a benevolent cause.

 Insulting and denigrating the Timpanogos people needs to stop.
 It's unacceptable to use racist terms or publish fake stories and photographs.
 We have a responsibility to compassionately understand the irreversible harm done to the Indigenous people of Utah and stop the habit of sanitizing the Black Hawk War, which was a gross infringement on their aboriginal rights and sovereignty.
-See We Can Forgive, But Never Forget.
+Understand, We Can Forgive, But Never Forget.

 Carlos Barrios, Mayan Elders Council, describes in his book The Book of Destiny that "Somewhere along the way, Western society began to assume that human beings have the right to dominate plants, animals, even each other.
 The result of this materialist outlook is an economical, ecological, social, and moral crisis that has caused the downfall of other cultures."
 See Phillip B Gottfredson In The Heart of Mayan Country

-One of the most compelling take-aways of Phillip B Gottfredson's book My Journey to Understand Black Hawk's Mission of Peace is his detailed description living with Indigenous people learning their deep, sacred connection to each other and Mother Earth.
+One of the most compelling take-a ways of Phillip B Gottfredson's book My Journey to Understand Black Hawk's Mission of Peace is his detailed description living with Indigenous people learning their deep, sacred connection to each other and Mother Earth.

 Phillip wrote about the natural order, "When the world was created, Creator touched it with his hand, and so it is sacred and spiritual.
 The Land is our home, our mother, nourishing all her children.
 The Land is sacred and belongs to all who inhabit it."